arcana-lab/noelle/README.md

 ### Contributing to NOELLE
 NOELLE uses `clang-format` to ensure uniform styling across the project's source code.
-`clang-format` is run automatically as a pre-commit git hook, meaning that when you commit a file `clang-format` is automatically run on the file in-place.
+`clang-format` is run automatically as a pre-commit git hook, meaning that when you commit a file `clang-format` is automatically run on the file in place.

 Since git doesn't allow for git hooks to be installed when you clone the repository we manage this with our top-level Makefile.
 To install the NOELLE git hooks, run `make hooks` at the root of the directory.